 “Preparing for a Career in Academia: Conferences, Publishing, and Job Search,” Roundtable, American Musicological Society, Southwest Chapter meeting.

 “Negotiating Problems of Nostalgia: Music for Buster Keaton’s The General,” Mary Washington University.

-“Money, Sex, and Organs: Preliminary Research on Women Musicians in the Silent Cinema,” Newberry Library, Chicago.
+“Money, Sex, and Organs: Preliminary Research on Women Musicians in the Silent Cinema,” Newberry Library, Chicago, IL.

 “Music and Privilege: a Musical Privilege Walk,” American Musicological Society, Southwest Chapter meeting, Sam Houston University.

 “Music for Early Film at the Ransom Center,” University of Texas at Austin Musicology Lecture Series.